Operations Director - Project Management

-Lynne Tyas came to Mace with a string of capital projects under her belt having delivered and managed large social care property portfolios for several local authorities.
-Fast forward twenty years and as an operations director, Lynne has delivered crucial projects with some of the most challenging briefs across a spectrum of health services.
+Lynne Tyas came to Mace with a string of capital projects under her belt, having delivered and managed large social care property portfolios for several local authorities.
+Fast forward twenty years and now an operations director, Lynne works with our clients to deliver innovative and effective solutions across a broad spectrum of health services.

 - How did you get into what you do?